appwrite/rfc/021-server-side-rendering/021-server-side-rendering.md

 **Problem #2: Solution A - Temporary OAuth2 token exchange for session**

 - Modify the oauth2 flow to include a temporary token in the final redirect.
-- Implement a new endpoint, or extend the existing functionality of the magic URL endpoint, to exchange the temporary token for a session token.
+- Add a new endpoint, to exchange the temporary token for a session token.

+Here's a visualisation of the new flow:

 ![SSR OAuth2 Flow Sequence Diagram](ssr-oauth-flow.png)

+Step by step:

-1. Browser makes a GET request to the SSR application.
+1. Client makes a 'Create OAuth2 Session' request to the Server, containing the user specified provider.
-2. SSR application makes a GET request to the Appwrite API.
+2. Server makes a 'Create OAuth2 Session' request to Appwrite, containing the provider, and a success authentication redirect URL.
-3. Appwrite API redirects the SSR application to the OAuth2 provider.
+3. Appwrite returns a URL for a page to authenticate with the OAuth2 provider.
-4. The SSR application redirects the client to the OAuth2 provider.
+4. Server returns the authentication URL to the Client.
-5. User authenticates with the OAuth2 provider.
+5. User is redirected to the authentication URL, and authenticates with the OAuth2 provider.
-6. OAuth2 provider redirects the browser back to the Appwrite API.
+6. OAuth2 provider redirects the browser back to Appwrite.
-7. Appwrite API sets the session cookie on the Appwrite domain.
-8. Appwrite API redirects the browser back to the client application. **Now, the redirect URL includes a userId & temporary token.** e.g. `myssrapp.com/oauth2/success?userId=loks0n&token=TEMPORARY_TOKEN`
+7. Appwrite sets the session cookie on the Appwrite domain, and redirects the browser to the success URL, **which now includes a userId & temporary token.** e.g. `myssrapp.com/oauth2/success?userId=387asdf7rh42346&token=adfh38khjasd83j`
-9. The SSR application makes a POST request to the Appwrite API to exchange the temporary token for a session token.
+8. Server exchanges the temporary token for a session token, using the new exchange endpoint, and sets the session cookie on the Server domain.

 The SSR application must set up the success page to call the exchange endpoint.
 The page can then set session cookie on the SSR domain.
 `